 The event features a lecture or presentation of creative work germane to the professional area of the recipient.
 All University faculty, staff, and students are invited to attend the presentation.
-Beginning in Fall 2009, each Dean's Lecture Award recipient will also be given $1,000 in research support.
+Each Dean's Lecture Award recipient will also be given $1,000 in research support.

 There are three criteria for this award: